martinellimarco/t2sz/README.md

 # Release

-Download the latest stable source code or .deb from the [release page](https://github.com/martinellimarco/t2sz/releases/latest)
+Download the latest stable source code or .deb from the [release page](https://github.com/martinellimarco/t2sz/releases/latest).
+This is the raccomanded version.

+# Snap

-For your convenience you can install the latest release from the [snap store](https://snapcraft.io/t2sz) but beware that it is distributed in strict mode and it can access only your home directory.
+For your convenience you can install the latest release from the [snap store](https://snapcraft.io/t2sz) but beware that it is distributed in strict mode and it can access only your home directory by default.

-In the future it will be released in classic mode.
+You can add access to removable devices such as those stored in `/media` with `sudo snap connect t2sz:removable-media`.

+If you want to give it access to every file you can install it with `--devmode`.

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/t2sz)